JanKupke1/CodeRefactoringsForPrismInVisualStudio/README.md

 1. [work with SetProperty from Prism](#ConvertToFullPrismWpfProperty)
 2. [shorten the property text](#ShortenThePropertyText)
 3. [keep the DataAnnotations](#KeepTheDataAnnotations)
+4. use the notation stored in Visual Studio for the private variables

 ### <a name="ConvertToFullPrismWpfProperty"></a>1.
 Convert To full prism property
 From